 - Cattlemen’s Beef Board producer members are nominated by producer organizations in their states and appointed by the U.S. Secretary of Agriculture.

-- NEW!
-Check out the 2016 Minnesota Beef Council Annual Report.
+- Check out the 2016 Minnesota Beef Council Annual Report.
 Click here to read.